Sales Driven Culture

 If you are ready to think of your company as first, last, and always a sales-oriented organization to help your customers to succeed, here is how you can go about embracing a sales driven culture.

-Agree upon what sales needs to get and from whom in order to help their customers to be successful.
+Agree upon what sales needs to get and from whom in order to meet their targets and to help their customers to be successful.
 Then agree upon what the sales function needs to provide to each and every department so that everyone is set up to perform at their peak.
 Then monitor progress and hold employees and leaders accountable to deliver.

 The Bottom Line

-If you can help current and prospective customer succeed better than the competition, your organization as a whole is more likely to flourish.
-If you accept this, take the leap toward externally leaning your entire organization’s culture toward sales.
+If you can help current and prospective customers succeed better than the competition, your organization as a whole is more likely to flourish.
+If you accept this, take the leap toward leaning your entire organization’s culture toward sales.

 To learn more about what it takes to create a sales driven culture, download Sales Leadership Lessons from the Field– How Much Pressure to Grow Can Your Sales Force Handle?